Perceive With Confidence: Statistical Safety Assurances for Navigation with Learning-Based Perception: Introduction

-These challenges lead to the question that motivates this work: can we perform rigorous \emph{uncertainty quantification} for the outputs of a pre-trained perception system in order to achieve reliably safe navigation?
-Our primary contribution is a framework that utilizes techniques from \emph{conformal prediction}~\cite{vovk_algorithmic_2005} in order to lightly process the outputs of a pre-trained obstacle detection system in a way that provides a \emph{formal assurance} on correctness: with a user-specified probability $1-\epsilon$, the processed perceptual outputs will correctly detect obstacles in a \emph{new} environment.

-To enable this, we assume access to a modest-sized (e.g., $|\cdot| = 400$) dataset of environments with ground-truth obstacle annotations for \emph{calibrating} the outputs of the perception system.
-Crucially, we perform this calibration by considering the errors of the perception system from \emph{all locations} within the calibration environments.
-This ensures that the outputs of the calibrated perception system are robust to closed-loop distribution shift.
-As a result, we can utilize the calibrated outputs in conjunction with \emph{any} safe planner to provide an end-to-end statistical assurance on safety in a new environment with a user-specified threshold $1-\epsilon$.
-This safe perception and planning pipeline can easily incorporate fine-tuning of the perception output to further improve its performance, integrate sensor and uncertainty in dynamics, and allow for general occupancy representations.
+In this paper, we address these challenges by performing rigorous \emph{uncertainty quantification} for the outputs of a pre-trained perception system in order to achieve reliably safe (i.e., collision-free) navigation.
+We utilize techniques from \emph{conformal prediction}~\citep{vovk_algorithmic_2005} in order to lightly process the outputs of a pre-trained perception system in a way that provides a \emph{formal assurance} on correctness, i.e., with a user-specified probability $1-\epsilon$, the processed perception outputs will correctly detect obstacles in a \emph{new} environment.
+To enable this, we assume access to a relatively small-sized (e.g., $|\cdot| = 400$) dataset of environments that are representative of deployment environments with ground-truth obstacle annotations, and use these for \emph{calibrating} the outputs of the perception system.
+Crucially, we propose a novel calibration technique that ensures robustness of the perception system to \emph{any closed-loop distribution shift in states}.
+Hence, the calibrated outputs can be used in conjunction with \emph{any} safe planner to provide an end-to-end statistical assurance on safety in new static environments with a user-specified threshold $1-\epsilon$.
+To the best of our knowledge, this is the first work to calibrate a black-box perception system in a way that ensures robustness to closed-loop distribution shifts in order to provide end-to-end statistical assurances on safe navigation.